Southampton 1-4 Leicester City

 And how Leicester's fans loved it, chanting "Are you glad you sacked Puel?" at their frustrated Southampton counterparts as his successor Mauricio Pellegrino felt the fury of the home fans.

-Puel celebrated Leicester's goals with real delight without going over the top - but he must have been left with a real sense of pleasure after another satisfying night.
+Puel celebrated Leicester's goals with real delight without being excessive - but he must have been left with a real sense of pleasure after another satisfying night.

 Mahrez back to his best